george-shilovsky/quickforge-docs/docs/SaveKitLite/limitations.md

 💡 Need advanced serialization?
-Use custom logic in C++ or external solutions like JSON.
+Use custom C++ logic or integrate formats like JSON for full control.